9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 It’s fully bus-powered through USB, so no external adapter or second cable is needed.
 Plug it into the PS5’s USB-A port and the console recognizes it immediately.
 Works equally well across Windows, Mac, and PS5 with zero drivers or software required.
 For streamers who run setups visible to an audience, the minimal footprint means no cable clutter or awkward drive dangling off the console.

-At $149.99 for 1TB, the price-per-GB is higher than the SanDisk Extreme V2 (2TB for $159.99) or the Crucial X6 (1TB for $110).
+Per gigabyte it costs more than the SanDisk Extreme V2 or the Crucial X6.
 The premium is entirely for size.
 If minimizing visible cable and drive bulk is a priority, the Rocket Nano is worth the extra cost.
 If pure storage value is the goal, the SanDisk V2 wins by a wide margin.

 • Ultra-compact aluminum alloy design, smaller than a lighter